Krivetochka/Neon-conky-theme/README.md

 (Pay attention to the time)
 ## Installation

-- Copy Neon foder to "/home/username/.config/conky" (If the folder does not exist, create it.)
+- Copy "Neon" foder to "/home/username/.config/conky" (If the folder does not exist, create it.)
 - Make start.sh executable, run it